hdgarrood/hdgarrood.github.io/stuff-i-made/index.markdown

     Competition in 2013.
 It is a zoom sequence of the Mandelbrot set, written in Haskell.

+* [klasma][]

+    A program for composing chiptune music.
+Reads a text file containing a description of a track in a domain specific language, and turns it into music.

 * [Tank game][]

     Just a little game I put together in JavaScript.
 It runs in the browser.